kbobrowski/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 14th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 14th cell of the jupyter notebook.

 Softmax probabilities are visualized as bar charts: